JohannesBeiser/ExpenseManagerApp/README.md

+# Update!
+This app will be migrated to a new project which will be added / forked here soon

 # ExpenseManagerApp
-This is a University project: The aim is to realise an Expense Manager Webapp with the MEAN Stack
+This was a University project: The aim is to realise an Expense Manager Webapp with the MEAN Stack

 IMPORTANT: The project is still in development progress -